gracesfinn/As2React/README.md

 ## Independent learning.
 To expand on some of the UI I downloaded the ant library to my project.
-I tested some of the different feature, used them for some feauters.
+I tested some of the different feature, used them for some features.
 However, due to time constraints I did not utilise it as much as I would have liked.